 - Think and be clear with your answer

 1. No Right or Wrong Answer For the Design Question

-In industries getting the better design of the product is an iterative process and a lot of times refactoring of code also gets to happen to improve it.
-However, in the interviews, we only have limited time to come up with the design which should good enough to convince the interviewer.
-Always start designing from the basic entity in your system and then iteratively proceed towards the higher components.
-That way chances of missing out the basic components are less in comparison to that if you start with big entities in starting.
+In industries getting a better design of the product is an iterative process and a lot of times refactoring of code also gets to happen to improve it.
+However, in the interviews, we only have limited time to come up with a design that should be good enough to convince the interviewer.
+Always start designing from the basic entity in your system and then iteratively proceed toward the higher components.
+That way chances of missing out on the basic components are less in comparison to that if you start with big entities in starting.

 2. Understand and Read the Question Properly

 Often in the interviews, it happens that you get the question you have read earlier, don’t rush, and start to wring whatever you have just read, first understand the question completely, and then you must proceed.
 It may happen that the interviewer might expect some different requirements from what you read.
 Hence it is very important to be calm and listen to the interviewer patiently.

 If you have read the answer prior to your interview it will definitely give you a head start, but don’t just sound as if you have mugged up the answer.
 Also, there are high possibilities that some of the requirements which you have read are different during the interview and in that case, if you just blindly copy-paste your already read answer, your interview will get a negative impression and the chances for you to crack the interview will fall drastically.
 It’s very important for you to understand the whole picture and then think before you jump to a conclusion.